-Allowance for Doubtful Accounts - The Company recognizes a provision for doubtful accounts each month based upon the Company's experience in collecting electric and gas utility service accounts receivable in prior years.
-At the end of each month, an analysis of the delinquent receivables is performed which takes into account an assumption about the cash recovery of delinquent receivables.
-The analysis also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
+Allowance for Doubtful Accounts - The Company recognizes a provision for doubtful accounts that reflects the Company's estimate of expected credit losses for electric and gas utility service accounts receivable.
+The allowance for doubtful accounts is calculated by applying a historical loss rate, which is adjusted for current conditions, customer trends, or other factors such as macroeconomic conditions, to customer account balances.
+The Company also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
 The Company's distribution utilities are authorized by regulators to recover the costs of their energy commodity portion of bad debts through rate mechanisms.
-Also, the electric and gas divisions of Fitchburg are authorized to recover through rates past due amounts associated with hardship accounts that are protected from shut-off.
-Evaluating the adequacy of the Allowance for Doubtful Accounts requires judgment about the assumptions used in the analysis, including the level of customers enrolling in payment plans with the Company.
-It has been the Company's experience that the assumptions it has used in evaluating the adequacy of the Allowance for Doubtful Accounts have proven to be reasonably accurate.
+Also, the electric and gas divisions of Fitchburg are authorized to recover through rates past due amounts associated with protected hardship accounts.
+Evaluating the adequacy of the allowance for doubtful accounts requires judgment about the assumptions used in the analysis.
+The Company's experience has been that the assumptions used in evaluating the adequacy of the allowance for doubtful accounts have proven to be reasonably accurate.

-The Allowance for Doubtful Accounts as of September 30, 2019, September 30, 2018 and December 31, 2018, which is included in Accounts Receivable, net on the accompanying unaudited consolidated balance sheets, was as follows:
+The Allowance for Doubtful Accounts as of March 31, 2020, March 31, 2019 and December 31, 2019, was as follows:

-(3 millions) Septem iber 30, December 31

-2019 2018 2 2018
+March 31, December 31,

-Allowance for Doubtful Accounts \$ 1.0 \$ 1.2 \$ 1.3
+Allowance for Doubtful Accounts

+\$1.8

+\$1.7

+\$1.0